Nurse Leader Fellows Leadership Team

 Professor, Khoury College of Computer Sciences

-Professor, Bouve College of Health Sciences
+Professor, Bouvé College of Health Sciences

-An expert in technology-based solutions that transform health care, Misha Pavel is a joint faculty member of the Northeastern University’s Khoury College of Computer Sciences and Bouvé College of Health Sciences and is director of the Northeastern University Consortium on Technology for Proactive Care.
+An expert in technology-based solutions that transform health care, Misha Pavel is a joint faculty member of the Northeastern University’s Khoury College of Computer Sciences and Bouvé College of Health Sciences and is a professor with the Northeastern University Consortium on Technology for Proactive Care.
 Previously, he served as program director for the Smart and Connected Health program at the National Science Foundation and was a technology leader at AT&T Laboratories.
 He also founded the Point of Care Laboratory in the Biomedical Engineering Department within the School of Medicine at the Oregon Health and Science University.
 His research leverages advances in sensor technology, computational modeling machine learning, and artificial intelligence in the care for older adults, traumatic brain injury and stroke survivals.
 He is a senior life member of the Institute of Electrical and Electronics Engineers.

 Director Emerita, Center of Innovation on Disability and Rehab Research and Safe Patient Handling and Mobility Center of Excellence, Veterans Administration